Arnabjoy/Hercules-LAUNCHXL2-RM46L852-BitFlipDetector/README.md

     ![Import Projects](images/log_messages_pyscript.png)

+Also,remember to change the COM port in the scripts(specifically in main.py) to the port you are using(it maybe COM4, COM5, etc.) depending on your system.

 **📝 Note:** **You can follow the same steps for flashing the program `Memory(RAM)_Bitflip-detector` of the repo to the microcontroller.**